 It’s sweet, but not overly sweet, and it’s light and fluffy and creamy without ever being gritty or heavy.
 If you haven’t tried it, you need to!

-If you don’t have egg whites or you’re not feeling that adventurous, you can make a simple buttercream instead or try the cream cheese frosting on my Strawberry Cheesecake Cupcakes.
+If you don’t have egg whites or you’re not feeling that adventurous — swiss meringue buttercream is a bit tricky and more time consuming! — you can make a simple buttercream or whipped cream instead, or try the cream cheese frosting on my Strawberry Cheesecake Cupcakes.
 They will still be delicious!